Gerhard Herzberg

 Gerhard Heinrich Friedrich Otto Julius Herzberg, PC CC FRSC FRS ([ˈɡeːɐ̯.haʁt ˈhɛʁt͡sˌbɛʁk]; December 25, 1904 – March 3, 1999) was a German-Canadian pioneering physicist and physical chemist, who won the Nobel Prize for Chemistry in 1971, "for his contributions to the knowledge of electronic structure and geometry of molecules, particularly free radicals".
 Herzberg's main work concerned atomic and molecular spectroscopy.
 He is well known for using these techniques that determine the structures of diatomic and polyatomic molecules, including free radicals which are difficult to investigate in any other way, and for the chemical analysis of astronomical objects.
-Herzberg served as Chancellor of Carleton University in Ottawa, Ontario, Canada from 1973 to 1980.
+Herzberg served as Chancellor of Carleton University in Ottawa, Canada from 1973 to 1980.

 Early life and family

 Herzberg was born in Hamburg, Germany on December 25, 1904 to Albin H. Herzberg and Ella Biber.
 He had an older brother, Walter, who was born in January 1904.
 Herzberg started Vorschule (pre-school) late, after contracting measles.
 Gerhard and his family were atheists and kept this fact hidden.
 His father died in 1914, at 43 years of age, after having suffered from dropsy and complications due to an earlier heart condition.
 Herzberg graduated Vorschule shortly after his father's death.
-He married Luise Oettinger, a spectroscopist and fellow researcher in 1929.
+He married Luise Herzberg (née Oettinger), a spectroscopist and fellow researcher in 1929.
 (Luise Herzberg, died in 1971.)